 We want to help with all of your estate planning needs.
 We are also here to help after the death of a loved one – when you need to probate a will or otherwise distribute good title to a deceased person’s assets.
 Please request a consultation so we can schedule a time to meet you and learn your needs.

-For the creation of a comprehensive new estate plan or a probate intake, an initial consultation up to 1 hour is free during regular business hours if you bring a fully and legibly completed questionnaire (with requested documents) and all decision makers attend (husband and wife if married); at the conclusion of that meeting we can typically quote a flat fee to create your estate plan.
-For long term care planning, including Medicaid and VA pension, we charge $600 for an initial consultation up to 2 hours.
+For the creation of a comprehensive new estate plan , an initial consultation up to 1 hour is free during regular business hours if you bring a fully and legibly completed questionnaire (with requested documents) and all decision makers attend (husband and wife if married); at the conclusion of that meeting we can typically quote a flat fee to create your estate plan.
+For long term care planning, including Medicaid and VA pension, we charge $350 per hour; an initial consultation typically takes about 2 hours.
 We charge by the hour for an initial consultation in connection with a review of an existing estate plan, real estate matters, premarital agreements and other work, or for meetings outside our regular business hours or when a complete questionnaire is not delivered.
 Unless a flat fee is quoted, we charge by the hour for our work.

 This website uses marketing and tracking technologies.
 Opting out of this will opt you out of all cookies, except for those needed to run the website.
 Note that some products may not work as well without tracking cookies.
 Opted out of cookies.